San Antonio Uber Eats Delivery Driver Accident Lawyer

-Uber Eats drivers provide their own cars since they are independent contractors.
-Because their vehicles are being used for business purposes, they are also encouraged to purchase their own commercial insurance.
+Uber Eats drivers provide their own cars since they are independent contractors according to Uber.
+Because their vehicles are being used for business purposes, they are also encouraged to purchase their own specialty insurance coverage to avoid being an uninsured driver while working.
 This is a choice, however, and some drivers choose not to because it is an additional cost.
 Uber Eats drivers must have personal auto insurance when applying to drive.

 How does Uber Eats screen drivers?

 Uber Eats conducts a background check when individuals apply to become drivers.
+How intensive or detailed those background checks are is debatable.
+Since many Uber drivers have a history of crashes and moving violations, it is not clear what service does the background checks.
 They also require a background check every six months or so.
 At a minimum, drivers must:

-- Have access to a 2- or 4-door car that is 20 years old or newer
+- Have access to a 2- or 4-door car that is 20 years old or newer; and